mpv-player/mpv/DOCS/man/input.rst

     ``loadfile`` command that replaces the current file with a new one returns before the current file is stopped, and the new file even begins loading.

-    The URL argument is optional.
-If not provided, a file dialog will be shown to select a file.
+    If the command is run interactively using the ``interactive`` prefix and no ``url`` is provided, a file dialog will be displayed to select a file.

     Second argument: